 Sever's disease usually gets completely better within 2-3 months.
 However, the condition may recur and need further treatment.
-The long-term outcome is excellent, as Sever's disease does not cause any permanent problems.
+The long-term outcome is excellent, as it does not cause any permanent problems.

 Can Sever's disease be prevented?

-The risk of developing Sever's disease can be reduced by wearing well-made supportive footwear, especially for any sports activity.
+The risk may be reduced by wearing well-made supportive shoes, especially for any sports activity.

 Further reading and references

 Tu P, Bytomski JR; Diagnosis of heel pain.
 Am Fam Physician.
 2011 Oct 1584(8):909-16.